Resources and Competition

 The figure above shows the fundamental niche, the full resource axis of seed sizes that a finch species is theoretically able to use.
 Frequently in nature we observe that a species only uses part of its fundamental niche; the part they use is called the realized niche.

-Fundamental niches for two species, and the realized niche the poorer competitor species.
+Fundamental niches for two species, and the smaller realized niche the poorer competitor species.
 (Image Credit: Joe Montoya CC-BY-NC-SA)

 Competition between species for resources is strongest where their niches overlap.
 In the zone of overlap, intense competition can result in the species using a realized niche smaller than its fundamental niche.
 In communities with many similar species, the result is resource partitioning, where realized niches pack together for several similar species.
+This is one pathway to coexistence between species as an outcome of competitive interactions.

 When species use the same resource, competition is strongest where the niches overlap.
 (Image source: Brews ohare CC-BY on Wikimedia Commons.)